 Unfortunately, they didn’t seem prepared for the busy weekend either and they also stopped taking orders for about an hour while we were there.

-Despite the few hiccups Vena Cava experienced due to capacity issues, this winery ended up being one of my top favorite stops while in Valle De Guadalupe.
+Despite a few hiccups due to capacity issues, this winery ended up being one of my top favorite stops in Valle De Guadalupe.
 It had such an inviting atmosphere and I could have spent hours under the net overhang watching the baby ducks play in the pond behind the bar.
 I recommend checking it out if you’re interested in something a little different while in Mexico’s wine country.

 RELATED POST: 3 WINERIES TO CHECK OUT IN VALLE DE GUADALUPE